geoleighyers/moi/README.md

 						I am working in the geospatial field for 11 years.
 My work experiences include GIS, remote sensing, and database management.
 I am knowledgeable in the aerial mapping workflow from planning and image acquisition using manned/unmanned aerial vehicle to post-processing works resulting in the generation of orthophoto, digital elevation models, and 3D.
 I am a licensed RPA controller/drone pilot in the Philippines.
 						<br><br>
-						Aside from preparation of analysis and thematic maps, I have conducted GIS trainings, drone workshops, and seminars for technical working groups, students, and the local community.
+						Aside from preparation of analysis and thematic maps, I have conducted GIS trainings, drone workshops, and seminars for technical working groups, students, and ph local community.
 						<br><br>
 						I support empowering the local community with proper technology-based solutions, and local engagement is critical in implementing humanitarian efforts in the global south.
 I also advocate giving women and SOGIESC (Sexual Orientation and Gender Identity and Expression and Sex Characteristics) a safe space for growth and development in the geospatial science community.
    				</p>